pantheon-systems/wordpress-at-scale/_pages/page-caching.md

 permalink: http://www.scalewp.io/page-caching/
 published: true
 ---

-## Page Caching
+## Handle Internet-Scale Traffic

-### Handle Hundreds of Thousands of Concurrents with Reverse-Proxy Caching
+### Reverse-Proxy Caching — Don't Go Viral Without It.

 Everyone using WordPress knows caching needs to be a part of their performance and scalability strategy, which is why there are several cache-oriented tools in the top 10 list of WordPress plugins.
 However, WordPress will never scale if WordPress does all the work.